 It's well worth going to the end of this streamway to view the atmospheric White Line Chamber, an impressive aven in dark limestone with a prominent calcite vein piercing the wall, and twin waterfalls thundering in from above.
 Your next challenge is to get top the top of the right-hand waterfall.

 To achieve this, back-track for about 30 metres to a corner where there is a passage leading off from a shelf about 3 metres above the floor on the (true) left hand side.
-There is sometimes a fixed rope hanging down here.
 Climb into the passage, and follow it until it reaches an oblique T-junction, with the floor of the new passage a metre or so beneath you.
 Turn right.
 After another few metres, you'll arrive at an aven six or seven metres high.
-This currently (November 2012) has a rope hanging down.
-If you have prussiking gear you can climb the rope.
-Alternatively, a ledge a couple of metres below the lip can be easily reached by climbing up a few metres back and traversing round.
-A short heave then reaches the top to emerge on the lip of the right-hand White Line Chamber waterfall.
+You can either climb straight up to a ledge, or alternatively, the same ledge can be reached by climbing up a few metres back and traversing round.
+A rope is currently (March 2014) in place to help with the final short heave required to enter the passage at the top which emerges on the lip of the right-hand White Line Chamber waterfall.
 We are now in Upper Trident Series - an interesting and complex area which is well worth a full day's exploration in its own right.

 Follow the main passage upstream through a low section into a well-watered chamber.
 Turn right.
 From the chamber there is a passage descending off to the right - ignore this and follow the main passage through a rift.
 You will then pass another passage descending off to the right.
 Almost immediately after, there is a short climb into a crater - descend this, and follow a boulder crawl for a few metres to a ledge overlooking the modest Battle of Britain Chamber.
 You are now in County Pot.
 Standing on this ledge, looking out over the chamber, the way on is a descent through some boulders on the left down at floor level.
 This leads rapidly into a larger passage, which joins the main County streamway a few metres upstream of Spout Hall.